Publish at 18.11.2019

 Nadine Cerf-Bensussan, MD PhD, is a Research Director at the French National Institute of Health and Medical Research (INSERM), and head of the Laboratory of Intestinal Immunity at Imagine Institute and Paris University Paris.
 She was awarded in 2014 the Research Prize of INSERM and an ERC advanced grant, in 2017 the Distinguished Scientific Achievement Award from the Society for Mucosal Immunology and in 2018 the Maki Celiac Disease Tampere Prize.

-With a 300m2 surface, the intestine is the main body’s interface.
+With a surface estimated between 35-70m2, the intestine is the main body’s interface.
 It forms a highly dynamic and tightly regulated barrier that is crucial to absorb nutrients and fuel our metabolic needs, but also to control the vast and complex community of microbes, which colonizes this surface after birth.
 Our main objective is to dissect how epithelial cells cooperate with immune cells to restrict body access to microbes and undigested food antigens while avoiding deleterious inflammation and tissue damage.
 In parallel, we analyse the mechanisms by which the Segmented Filamentous Bacterium orchestrates the post-natal maturation of the gut immune barrier.

 1. Coeliac disease (CD): is a long-standing axis of research for our team, which coordinates a National INCA network for diagnosis and treatment of complicated CD.
 This frequent autoimmune-like disease is driven by chronic ingestion of wheat-derived gluten in genetically predisposed individuals. .
 Based on the analysis of a large cohort of well-characterized patients, on in situ and ex vivo analyses of human intestinal lymphocytes and on mouse models, we investigate the mechanisms that drive intestinal tissue damage and lymphomagenesis.
 We have shown that interleukin 15 (IL-15) is a key player.
 This cytokine impairs local immunoregulation and cooperates with antigen-specific CD4+ T cells to activate cytotoxic lymphocytes and tissue damage.
 IL-15 can also promote the onset of lymphomas from an unusual subset of lymphocytes that we have identified in the gut epithelium.
 The latter lymphocytes differentiate locally from bone marrow-derived precursors in response to sequential NOTCH and IL-15 signals.
 NOTCH signals initiate T cell differentiation, revealed by expression of intracellular CD3 (iCD+) and evidence of T cell receptor rearrangements.
 IL-15 induces Granzyme B, a protease that cleaves NOTCH into a peptide deprived of transcriptional activity.
 As a consequence, T cell differentiation is prematurely stopped.
 Cells are redirected by default toward the NK pathway and acquire NK markers and function.
 While innate-like iCD3+ lymphocytes form a minor polyclonal subset of lymphocytes in the normal adult gut epithelium, their massive clonal expansion is a diagnosis hallmark of CD-associated lymphomas.
 Strikingly, in many cases, malignant innate-like T cells display gain of function somatic mutations in JAK1 and or STAT3, which confer a selective advantage in the cytokine (IL-15-) rich environment of the coeliac intestine.
 Our present work aims at further dissecting the mechanisms that drive malignant transformation and progression from low- to high-grade lymphomas and at using these results to improve diagnostic and therapeutic strategies.